 - Severe loss to a company or person: To be eligible, first USCIS will look at the filing time and your responses…They check, if you have filed the application or petition on time and the reason for expedite request is not because of you last minute filing.
 Also, they will look at the aspect of your response times for any RFE or additional evidence info, if USCIS has asked anything as such.
 Once they believe, it is filed properly and you responded well, then they look at the circumstances of the individual filing it and loss for the individual or company.
 You need to provide all the documentation and proof indicating that there will be loss to the person or company.
 The person requesting should provide genuine proofs and documentation stating the loss and details of the same, if USCIS were to process the application in normal processing time.

-- Urgent Humanitarian reasons: There is no regulatory definition for humanitarian reasons as per USCIS.
-USCIS typically look at aspects of the situation of the individual and how pressing they are for them.
-Examples are, having the need for critical medical treatment with time sensitive action, assist a family member who has severe illness or disease, the degree of suffering of the individual or family member, natural disaster, need for hospital stay, etc. Again, this is very broad and totally up to USCIS discretion.
+- Urgent Humanitarian reasons: There is no regulatory definition for humanitarian reasons given by USCIS.
+They typically look at aspects of the situation of the individual and how pressing their need is for the decision of the application that is pending.
+Some common examples are : need for critical medical treatment with time sensitive action, assist a family member who has severe illness or disease, the degree of suffering of the individual or family member, natural disaster, need for hospital stay, etc. Again, this is very broad and totally up to USCIS discretion.

 - Compelling US Govt.
 Interests : If the adjudication of application or petition is tied to US national or Govt. interests.
 It could be urgent cases for US Dept of Defense, DHS or any national security or interest.

 - USCIS Error : If there is a clear USCIS Error, then they may consider as well.
 Example could be, you got wrong dates in your petition decision and you would lose status due to mistake of USCIS or some critical errors tied to your status or EAD application.
 You need to demonstrate the same that it is USCIS error and not your mistake in filling application.